hamsahmedansari/gitmo-cli/readme.md

    - Add Beautiful Git Commit as Readme.Update with Special **EMOJI**.
 6. Deploy Git Commit - Add All files to your git.
    - Add Beautiful Git Commit as **Deploy** with Special **EMOJI** and add track files as commit description
+7. Folder Structure Commit
+   - Add all files to your git.
+   - Add Beautiful Git Commit as **Structure** with Special **EMOJI** and add track files as commit description

 ## Instalation